 Dragon Age: Origins is a great game, but it is a product of its time.
-BioWare released Dragon Age in 2009 while still working on Mass Effect 2, so Dragon Age repeats many of the same design mistakes that made Mass Effect occasionally frustrating.
+BioWare released Dragon Age in 2009 while still working on Mass Effect 2, so Dragon Age repeats many of the same design mistakes that made Mass Effect frustrating at times.

 If it’s been a while since you dove into Dragon Age’s rich lore or loveable characters, you probably missed out on the game’s mod scene.
 Luckily, in the last five years the game’s the community has coalesced around a dozen-or-so stellar mods that everyone absolutely must add to their playthroughs.
 Before you head into the wilds to face the Templars and the Mages in November’s Dragon Age: Inquisition, start at the beginning with these 15 essential mods for the game that started the series.
 This list originally contained 18 mods, but we’ve downsized as some mods become unavailable or no longer compatible with the game as it stands today.

-Dragon Age, due to its age and possibly because of the ongoing Steam/Origin competition, does not feature Steam Workshop integration.
-Heck, it’s a surprise that it’s even available on Steam at all and not exclusive to EA's platform.
+Dragon Age, due to its age, does not feature Steam Workshop integration.
+Heck, it’s a surprise that it’s even available on Steam at all and not exclusive to Origin.
 All of the mods on this list are hosted only at Dragon Age’s mod nexus, and each will need to be individually installed according to their creators’ whims.
 To help, I recommend using DAModder, a handy program with a user interface that encourages drop-and-install mod tracking.
 It’s very easy to use, so you should check it out.

 It’s only now that I’ve been immersed in Steam Workshop integration for a couple of years that I realize how janky and haphazard third-party mod hosting can be by comparison.
 Though using DAModder will save you some headaches, it doesn’t work for all mods.
 Some mods, like Bash Locks, need to have code pasted into .ini files.
 Others, like Dragon Age Redesigned, come packaged with individual .exe installers for each element.
 I still recommend DAModder in general, but it will only help with about half of the mods on this list.